Last Updated on: 6th July 2023, 07:14 pm

 There are many types of roundworms, all of which reside in a parrot’s digestive tract.

-Roundworm is transmitted when a parrot eats roundworm eggs.
+Roundworm is transmitted when a parrot eats roundworm eggs (larvae).
 Affected parrots show signs of weakness and emaciation, which can lead to death if roundworms block the intestines.

 Vets will examine the feces for parasitic eggs, prescribing Ivermectin, fenbendazole, or piperazine.
-If roundworms obstruct the intestines, surgery might be needed to remove them.
+If roundworms obstruct the intestines, surgery may be required to remove them.

 Parrots become infected by eating food contaminated with tapeworm eggs.
 Once they reach the bowels, the tapeworms grow a ribbon-like body with eggs that enter the digestive tract.